Community Acupuncture (CA) is a national movement to make acupuncture affordable and accessible to everyone.

 The community acupuncture business model was created by Lisa Rohleder and Skip Van Meter who practice in Portland, OR.
 It is based how acupuncture is commonly practiced in Asia; a group of people relaxing together in a room, all being treated by one acupuncturist.
 There are now community acupuncture-based clinics all over the U.S., opening up acupuncture as a more affordable and accessible treatment option all people.

 How is Community Acupuncture different from a private session at Constellation Acupuncture & Healing Arts?

 A community acupuncture space is set up a bit like a lounge/living room - lots of comfy reclining chairs in a space with low lighting and quiet music.
-When you enter the space choose an empty chair, roll up your shorts and sleeves, recline in your chair, and relax until your practitioner comes to talk with you.
+When you enter the space, choose an empty chair, roll up your shorts and sleeves, recline and relax until your practitioner comes to talk with you.
 Your acupuncturist will discuss what you’d like to work on, place your needles, and let you drift off into needle nap bliss.
-After 45 minutes your acupuncturist will return to take out your needles and offer you some water.
+After 45 minutes, your acupuncturist will return to take out your needles and offer you some water.
 If you feel ready to end your session before 45 minutes is up, simply make eye contact with the acupuncturist and she will get you up and on your way.

 How decide between getting Community Acupuncture or booking a private session?

 Good question!
 Some patients will feel more drawn to one style or the other, while some patients may do both.
 Here’s a few pointers to help you decide.

 Community Acupuncture appointments are perfect for...